cjddmut/Unity-2D-Platformer-Controller/README.md

 For immediate player support, drop the Basic Player Controller prefab into the scene and update the field Environment Check Mask to the layer that contains your environment.
 For more complicated interaction, interface with PlatformerMotor2D's members and methods.

+## Requirements of PlatformerMotor2D

+### Rigidbody2D ###

+A Rigidbody2D is required for the motor as it uses rigidbody2D.MovePosition() to move the GameObject.
+The Rigidbody2D should have Fixed Angle checked and Is Kinematic needs to be unchecked.
+Mass has no impact on the motor.

+The motor sets the drag and gravity of the Rigidbody2D to 0 and handles deceleration and gravity on its own.
+If disabled then the motor will restore the original values of the Rigidbody2D.
+This is useful if you a player to lose control and allow Unity's physics to take over.

+Since the motor uses MovePosition, extrapolate will not have any effect.

+If the motor appears to punch through/into walls when dashing or falling then set Collision Detection to continuous.

+### Collider2D ###

+The motor requires that a Collider2D be present on the GameObject or that a Collider2D is specified to the motor through the colliderToUse property.
+The motor uses the bounds of the Collider2D to understand where to check for contact with surfaces.

 ## PlatformerMotor2D Inspector Properties

 ### General ###